clarkwinkelmann/flarum-ext-mailing/README.md

 ## Installation

-This extension can be installed on Flarum beta 8.x, 9.x, 10.x and 11.x **only**.
+This extension can be installed on Flarum beta 8.x, up to 12.x **only**.

 ```bash
 composer require kilowhat/flarum-ext-mailing